joffy69-2/band-milestone/README.md

 to promote their assault on the upper reaches of the charts.
 They need to enthuse their support and generate both more ticket sales and merchanising sales.
 They also want to increase the number of gigs they play.

+NB
+===
+Please also see:
+- research.md
+- design.md
+- testing.md

 ---